sam2829/strongest-avenger-react/README.md

 - Google Fonts - For supplying the fonts used.

-- Font Awesome-  For Providing the icons used through out this project.
+- Font Awesome-  For Providing the icons used throughout this project.

 [Back to top](#strongest-avenger-react)